-The Los Angeles smog, fall pollen and mold spores, and many other air contaminants make poor indoor air quality a common problem in our area.
+Los Angeles smog, fall pollen and mold spores, and many other air contaminants make poor indoor air quality a common problem in our area.
 If you want to breathe easier this fall, there’s a lot you can do to clean up your home’s air.

 Improperly adjusted fuel-burning appliances can leak trace amounts of carbon monoxide.
-To prevent this, have your furnace inspected annually and your gas stove inspected every two years.
-To keep outdoor pollutants from entering, apply caulk and weatherstripping to seal air leaks around doors, windows, exhaust fans, and utility line penetrations.
+To prevent this, inspect your furnace annually and check your gas stove every two years.
+To keep outdoor pollutants from entering, apply caulk and weatherstripping to seal air leaks.
+Pay close attention to doors, windows, exhaust fans, and utility line penetrations.

-Piled-up papers and collections of knick knacks give dust and other contaminants a place to hide.
-Keep your surfaces clear for easier cleaning and better indoor air quality.
-Floor coverings also attract contaminant particles.
-Instead of wall-to-wall carpeting, opt for throw rugs that can be taken out and cleaned with a rug beater or by a professional carpet cleaner.
+Piled-up papers and collections of knick-knacks give dust and other contaminants a place to hide.
+To avoid this, keep your surfaces clear for easier cleaning and better indoor air quality.
+On top of that, floor coverings can also attract contaminant particles.
+Instead of wall-to-wall carpeting, opt for throw rugs you can take outside and clean with a rug beater.
+Better yet, take them to a professional carpet cleaner for a thorough cleaning.

-Get serious about cleaning – Twice each week, run a vacuum fitted with a HEPA filter and dust with microfiber dust cloths.
-To kill dust mites, wash your bedding weekly in 130 degree water.
-Mold spots produce airborne spores, so scrub these spots clean with a mild bleach solution.
+Try running a vacuum fitted with a HEPA filter and dust with microfiber dust cloths twice each week.
+To kill dust mites, wash your bedding weekly in 130-degree water.
+Mold spots can also produce airborne spores, so be sure to scrub these spots clean with a mild bleach solution.

 With several species of ragweed, sagebrush, and amaranth, Los Angeles can be a rough place to live for fall allergy sufferers.
 Worse yet, in times of drought, pollen builds up because there’s less rain to wash it away.
-A portable air cleaner in your bedroom will help, but for clean air throughout your home, consider installing a whole-house air cleaner.
+A portable air cleaner in your bedroom will help.
+But for clean air quality throughout your home, consider installing a whole-house air cleaner.

-Improve your ventilation – Ventilation becomes increasingly important as the temperatures drop and you keep more windows closed.
+Ventilation becomes increasingly important as the temperatures drop and you keep more windows closed.
 Use your range hood while you cook and run your exhaust fan afterward to get rid of smoke particles and fumes.
 For better airflow in every room, a balanced whole-house ventilation system can help.

 For more professional tips on improving your indoor air quality, get in touch with us at Air-Tro in the Los Angeles and Pasadena area.